orbitalmartian8/Hello-World-of-Drawing/Book.md

 ## What Do I Need?

 Well, you don't need that much, to start out in traditional art (on paper), you simply need a pencil and a bit of paper.
+If you want to do digital art, you don't nesisarily need a fancy drawing tablet (but you can get one if you want), you can use just your mouse, there will be a whole section on digital art so don't worry.

+## Drawing A Line
+So now you've got a pencil and a bit of paper.
+Draw a line on the paper.
+Done?
+Now you're drawing.
+Drawing is basically just drawing lines with different angles, directions, thicknesses and opacity.